 Students who leave Mars Hill University while on academic probation may be accepted for probational readmission.
 The student will need to complete a new application for admission and submit transcripts from any other institutions attended after leaving MHU.
-Students who have been granted probational readmission will be evaluated by the Admissions, Academic Standards and Financial Aid Committee at the end of the semester to verify satisfactory academic progress, as outlined in the Financial Aid Information section of the course catalog.
+Students who have been granted probational readmission will be evaluated by the Admissions, Academic Standards and Financial Aid Committee at the end of the semester to verify satisfactory academic progress, as outlined in the Financial Aid Information section of the academic catalog.
 Students who leave Mars Hill University while on academic probation may be accepted for regular readmission, if the student has attended another accredited institution and raised the cumulative grade point average to that required for academic good standing for their classification upon readmission.
 The student will need to complete a new application for admission and submit transcripts from any other institutions attended after leaving MHU.
+To be eligible to return to MHU for a second semester, a student readmitted on probation must earn greater than a 0.00 GPA on his/her first term of re-enrollment.
+Earning a 0.00 GPA will place the student on academic suspension.
+The student will have the opportunity to appeal the suspension.